-As of December 31, 2021, we have estimated \$98.6 million of undistributed foreign earnings and profits.
+As of December 31, 2022, we have estimated \$209.2 million of undistributed foreign earnings and profits.
 Such earnings were previously subject to U.S. tax as a result of the Tax Act and much of any future remittances would generally be subject to no U.S. tax as a result of dividends received deductions and/or foreign tax credit relief.
 We intend to invest substantially all of our foreign subsidiary earnings, as well as our capital in our foreign subsidiaries, indefinitely outside of the U.S. in those jurisdictions in which we incur significant additional costs upon repatriation of such amounts.

 We are subject to taxation in the U.S. and various states and foreign jurisdictions.
-Our U.S. federal income tax returns for tax years 2018 and forward are subject to examination by the Internal Revenue Service.
+Our U.S. federal income tax returns for tax years 2019 and forward are subject to examination by the Internal Revenue Service.
 Our principal state income tax returns for tax years 2012 and forward are subject to examination by the state tax authorities.
-The total gross amount of unrecognized tax benefits as of December 31, 2021 was \$21.5 million which, if recognized, would impact the effective tax rate.
+The total gross amount of unrecognized tax benefits as of December 31, 2022 was \$54.1 million which, if recognized, would impact the effective tax rate.
 We believe that adequate provision has been made for any adjustments that may result from tax examinations.
 However, the outcome of tax examinations cannot be predicted with certainty.
-As of December 31, 2021, it is not possible to estimate the amount of change, if any, in the unrecognized tax benefits that is reasonably possible within the next twelve months.
+As of December 31, 2022, it is reasonably possible that the expiration of the U.S. federal statute of limitations will cause the gross amount of unrecognized tax benefits to decrease by \$7.8 million.
+It is not possible to estimate any other amount of change, if any, in the unrecognized tax benefits that is reasonably possible within the next twelve months.
 We recognize accrued interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-We have not accrued any penalties or interest as of December 31, 2021 or 2020.
+We have accrued for penalties and interest of \$2.3 million and \$2.2 million, respectively as of December 31, 2022.